jrworsfold/presentations/services/template.md

 Three dashes with blank lines either side creates a new slide.

-Make sure each slide isn't longer than 8 lines of text given that each line is a maximum of 45 characters.
+Make sure each slide isn't longer than 8 lines of text.

-Ignore text in parentheses
+Ignore text in parentheses or italics

 ---